DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/get-an-international-relocation-payment.md

 You arrive in the UK in September 2023 on a Student visa for a course of study at a UK university.
 You complete your course and return home in July 2024.
 You return to the UK to take up an eligible teaching job in September 2024.

-You will not be eligible for the IRP.
+You will not be eligible for the IRP, because you have spent more than 90 days in the UK in the 12 months preceding the start of your teaching job.

 #### Example 2:

 You travel to attend an interview for an eligible teaching job in the UK under a Standard Visitor visa in May 2024.
 The visit lasts 2 days and you return home, and learn you have been successful in your application.
 The role begins in September 2024.
 You apply for a Skilled Worker visa in June 2024, 3 months before your job begins.
 You move to the UK in July 2024.

-You will be eligible for the IRP.
+You will be eligible for the IRP, because you have spent less than 90 days in the UK in the previous 12 months and have moved to the UK less than 3 months before the start of your teaching job.

 #### Example 3:

 You study in the UK on a Student visa for three years from September 2019 to July 2022, before returning home.
 You apply for an eligible teaching job in England starting in September 2024.
 You apply for a Skilled Worker visa in June 2024, 3 months before the start of your job.
 You move to the UK in July 2024.

-You will be eligible for the IRP.
+You will be eligible for the IRP because you have spent less than 90 days in the UK in the previous 12 months and have moved to the UK less than 3 months before the start of your job.

 If you are in any doubt about meeting the 3-month requirement, please email us for advice before planning your move.